DCC-Lab/PyTissueOptics/README.md

 1. `Photon`: The photon is the main actor:  it has a position, it propagates in a given direction.
 Its direction is changed when it scatters.
 It does not know anything about geometry or physical properties of tissue.
 2. `Source`: A group of photons, such as `IsotropicSource`, `PencilSource` with specific properties.
 You provide the characteristics you want and it will give you a list of photons that responds to these criteria.
 This list of photons will give you the answer you want after it has propagated in the `Object` of interest.
 3. `Material`: The scattering properties and the methods to calculate the scattering angles are the responsibility of the `Material` class.
 The `Material` also knows how to move the photon between two points (for instance, if there is birefringence, this is where you would put it).
 4. `Geometry`: A real-world geometry (`Box`, `Cube`, `Sphere`, `Layer`, etc...).
-The geometry has two important variables: a `Material` (which will dictate its scattering properties) and a `Stats` object to keep track of physical values of interest.
+The geometry has two important variables: a `Material` (which will dictate its optical properties i.e. scattering and index) and a `Stats` object to keep track of physical values of interest.
 The material will provide the required functions to compute the scattering angles, and the photon will use these angles to compute its next position.
 The `Stats` object will compute the relevant statistics.
 5. `Stats`: An object to keep track of something you want.
 For now, it only keeps track of volumetric quantities (i.e. the energy deposited in the tissue) and intensities through the surfaces delimiting geometries.
 6. Finally, very useful `Vector`, `UnitVector` and `Surface` helper classes with their subclasses are used to simplify any 3D computation with vectors, planes, surfaces, because they can be used like other values (they can be added, subtracted, normalized, etc...).